raspberri05/vault/Computer Science 151/2 - Classes.md

 		* Stack (automatic memory)
 			* local (instance) variables are allocated during a method call
 			* a method call adds local variables to the stack, and a return removes them
-			* like adding and removing dishes from a pile; hence the term ”stack
+			* like adding and removing dishes from a pile; hence the term "stack
 			* automatically allocated and deallocated
 		* Heap (free store)
-			* where the ”new” operator allocates memory for objects
+			* where the "new" operator allocates memory for objects
 ### Hierarchy

 * Every constructor of every class begins with super().
-If we do not provide super, it will autmatically make an implicit no-args ctor call to the superclass
+If we do not provide super, it will automatically make an implicit no-args ctor call to the superclass
 * If you call super and there is not a no arg constructor, then it will be a compiler error, other ctors will still work